Exabyte-io/documentation/docs/data-in-objectstorage/actions/download.md

 # Download Files

 Files listed under the [Explorer interface](../ui/explorer.md) can be downloaded to the user's local hard drive as a personal copy.
 This is achieved by clicking the `Download` button <i class="zmdi zmdi-download zmdi-hc-border"></i> from either the [actions toolbar](../../entities-general/ui/explorer.md#actions-toolbar) or the [actions drop-down](../../entities-general/ui/explorer.md#actions-dropdown).
+Alternatively, files can be downloaded directly by clicking them.

 ## Animation